Flytre/flytre-gun-mod/README.md

 ## Devs
 How to create custom guns:
 1. go to your config folder, and create a new subfolder called fguns
 2. place JSON files inside (any name) for each gun you want to add See /config/example for format.
-    See net.flytre.guns.GunType for GunType values, most are not currently supported
+See net.flytre.guns.GunType for GunType values, most are supported except Firecracker

 ©2020 Flytre